sparse_grid_hw

 Four built-in 1D families of quadrature rules are supplied, and the user can extend the package by supplying any family of 1D quadrature rules.

-The built-in families are identified by a 3-letter key which is also the name of the MATLAB function that returns members of the family:
+The built-in families are identified by a 3-letter key which is also the name of the function that returns members of the family:

 The user can build new sparse grids by supplying a 1D quadrature family.
 Examples provided include: